Concordia children's services

-Mavis Orton started helping women give birth in her front room in 1992 and this remarkable woman helped create the modern birthing centre that opened in 2013 we visit today.
+Mavis Orton started helping women give birth in her front room in 1992 and continued till the modern birthing centre opened in 2013, which she helped to create.
 The BWA give a cash donation 4 times a year and this money is used to buy supplies for the centre.

-Mavis has now retired back to the UK but was awarded an MBE for all her inspirational work in the Philippines.
+Mavis has now retired back to the UK but was awarded an MBE fo her inspirational work in the Philippines.

-Each birth costs about 600 pesos (about the cost of a bottle of wine) and includes all the pre and postnatal classes, pre-natal education classes, ante-natal care, birth certificate, ultrasounds and vitamins and supplements.
+Each birth costs about 750 pesos and includes all the pre and postnatal classes, pre-natal education classes, ante-natal care, birth certificate, ultrasounds and vitamins and supplements.
 This is a lot of love for a very little amount of money.